 — Brian Schaffner (@b_schaffner) August 22, 2017

 This certainly complicates the narrative Clintonistas are trying to create of Sanders voters being the main culprit.
-Assuming Schaffner’s percentages of Kasich/Rubio voters who went for Clinton instead of 45 were consistent in each state, that would mean Clinton won over approximately 100,000 moderate Republicans in Pennsylvania, 107,000 Republicans in Michigan, and more than 50,000 GOP voters in Wisconsin.
-When taking these new voters into account, it more than cancels out the number of voters in those swing states that went for Sanders in the primary and 45 in the general.
+Assuming Schaffner’s percentages of Kasich/Rubio voters who went for Clinton instead of Trump were consistent in each state, that would mean Clinton won over approximately 100,000 moderate Republicans in Pennsylvania, 107,000 Republicans in Michigan, and more than 50,000 GOP voters in Wisconsin.
+When taking these new voters into account, it more than cancels out the number of voters in those swing states that went for Sanders in the primary and Trump in the general.

-Given the level of hyperventilating and finger-pointing following the release of Schaffner’s data, It’s easy to see that the Democratic establishment will never stop in their quest to blame anyone but the DNC and Hillary Clinton for 45’s surprise victory in November.
+Given the level of hyperventilating and finger-pointing following the release of Schaffner’s data, It’s easy to see that the Democratic establishment will never stop in their quest to blame anyone but the DNC and Hillary Clinton for Donald Trump’s surprise victory in November.
 If I can humbly suggest a better use of its time, the DNC might do well to wonder why it had a 10-year low in fundraising last July despite a Republican president consistently hitting new record-low approval ratings.
 Maybe they could stop sending donation asks to low-income households disguised as collection letters?

 Scott Alden covers national politics, education, and environmental issues for Grit Post.
 He is a proud Toledo University graduate, and lives in Inkster, Michigan.